The following procedure enables you to convert your iOS sender app from Cast SDK v2 to CAF Sender, which is based on the GCKCastContext singleton.

 protocol; these listeners are registered with the

 As with v2, CAF attempts to re-establish network connections that are lost due to temporary WiFi signal loss or other network errors.
 This is now done at the session level; a session can enter a "suspended" state when the connection is lost, and will transition back to a "connected" state when connectivity is restored.
-The framework takes care of reconnecting to the receiver application and reconnecting any Cast channels as part of this process.
+The framework takes care of reconnecting to the Web Receiver application and reconnecting any Cast channels as part of this process.

 In addition, CAF also adds automatic session resumption.
 If the sender